 In appearance-oriented testing we distinguish techniques and approaches to testing based on various quality characteristics:

-- Syntactic testing (functionality)
+- Syntactic Testing (functionality)

-- Other non-functional testing
+- Other non-functional Testing techniques

 - It is not possible to test everything within the confines of the preconditions of time and costs defined in the assignment.
 Choices will have to be made as to the lengths one wishes to go to in testing.